psf/sboms-for-python-packages/README.md

 for SBOM tool developers.
 This subproject can be worked on concurrently to the above two subprojects and then updated later once the above PEP is accepted.

-* Create an informational PEP on how to transform Python distribution metadata and included SBOM documents into one SBOM document for an installed Python distribution.
+* Create an informational PEP on how to transform Python package metadata and included SBOM documents into one SBOM document for an installed Python package.
-* Create a list of example projects and "golden" SBOMs against complex Python distributions (pip, numpy, pandas, pydantic, etc)
+* Create a list of example projects and "golden" SBOMs against complex Python packages (pip, numpy, pandas, pydantic, etc)

 These examples can then be used by SBOM tool developers to verify their software is working for Python packages.